masogit/am-browser-doc/docs/features/insight.md

 Based on your business requirement, you can create different category as tabs.

-To create a new category, enable the Edit mode and then click Add Tab.
+To create a new category, enable Edit mode and then click **+** button to add a new tab.

-In the Edit mode, you can also rename a category by double-clicking it.
+To rename a category, in the Edit mode, double click the tab name to enter a new name.

-In the Edit mode, you can also delete a category by clicking Close Tab.
+To remove a category, in the Edit mode, click **X** button.